captainbrosset/cleanjs/README.md

 cleanjs is written in python so, first, make sure you have python 2.7 installed and running.

+Get cleanjs by downloading one of the tags available on the project Tags page.

 Once you've retrieved the code, you can run the tool like this:

     python review.py path/to/my_source_file.js